zebadoba/RTTD-test/README.md

 Then, check if node was installed correctly:

    node -v

 Skip their npm install instructions as that script is no longer available.
-Use 'apt-get' for npm install.
+Use `apt-get` for npm install.

     apt-get install npm

 Then, check if node was installed correctly:

     npm -v

 Install required modules